carolette/devscores/README.md

 3. Page sidebar

 ### Licenses and External Assets
-Devscores is distributed under the terms of the GNU GPL v2
+Devscores is distributed under the terms of the MIT License

-Devscores' code base started out as _s (http://underscores.me) as it were on November 28, 2016.
+Devscores' code base started out as _s (http://underscores.me) as it were on October 9th, 2017.

 ### Namesake
 Dev is named in homeage to all the Web developers that came before me.